alextappin/wcf/src/about/chickens.md

 We currently have 2 butcher dates for 2022.
 Please contact to reserve your chickens.

-## June 2022
+## Early June 2022

-100 remaining meat chickens
+SOLD OUT

-## July 2022
+## Mid July 2022

-100 remaining meat chickens
+80 remaining meat chickens